nicolgit/azure-firewall-mon/README.md

 ![azure-firewall-mon-app](images/firewall-mon-app.png)

-# Setup
+# Setup a connection with your Azure Firewall

 ![architecture](images/architecture.png)

 Azure-Firewall-mon is an open source, [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application), written in [Angular](https://angular.io/).

-> If you don't want to install it in your environment, you can already use the latest build, which is deployed and available at <https://az-firewall-mon.duckiesfarm.com/>.

 To use this app with **YOUR data**, you must perform the following steps on your Azure Subscription: